-With over 70,000 acres of land, we're one of the region's largest landowners.
+With over 70,000 acres of land, Yorkshire Water is one of the region's largest landowners.

 Our estate covers the whole of Yorkshire but is predominantly located on the eastern flanks of the Pennines and in Nidderdale.

-A lot of the land is used to collect the raw water we treat for drinking and is tenanted by farmers as well as being used for recreation by our customers.
+A lot of our land is used to collect the raw water we treat for drinking and is tenanted by farmers as well as being used for recreation by our customers.

 We have powers and duties, allowed by the Water Industry Act 1991.

 The Act allows, and in some cases requires, us to do these works.
 It also lays down some rules for us to follow when we lay, alter or maintain pipes and their associated accessories.

 In some cases we may have to lay pipes in land which is in private ownership or occupation.
 When we do so we follow the Code of Practice for Entry on to Private Land and comply with other relevant legislation.